kstenerud/concise-encoding/cte-specification.md

  * [Marker IDs](ce-structure.md#marker-id) and [constants](#constant) **CAN** contain uppercase characters.
 Case **MUST** be preserved.
  * [Time zones](#time-zones) are case sensitive, and usually contain both uppercase and lowercase characters.
 Case **MUST** be preserved.

-Everything else, including hexadecimal digits, exponents, and escape sequences, **MUST** be lower case.
+Everything else, including hexadecimal digits, exponents, and escape sequences, **MUST** be output in lower case by a CTE encoder.

 A CTE encoder **MUST** output letter case in accordance with this specification.